 - Canal Street in Chinatown: knock-off designer accessories at several vendors (haggling encouraged)

 Not all gift shops are created equalThere’s a lot of NYC-themed swag to be had when you shop in the city.
 Retailers high and low sell it because, well, it sells!
 While you’re here, you’ll find NYC totes, tees, mugs, and tchotkes everywhere from the bright souvenir shops of Times Square to indie boutiques to swanky department stores.
 They may be convenient, but the Times Square shops tend to be overpriced; if you’re looking for a Statue of Liberty snow globe for less, shop Memories of New York in NoMad.
 Museum gift shops provide New York-themed objects as well as thoughtfully designed apparel, home goods, and books to remind you of your trip.
-We’re partial to The Met Store, MoMA Design Store, New York Public Library Shop, and SHOP Cooper Hewitt.
-The NBC Experience Store at Rockefeller Center and the HBO Shop near Bryant Park provide branded merchandise from your favorite shows like Friends (NBC) and Game of Thrones (HBO).
+We’re partial to The Met Store, MoMA Design Store, New York Public Library Shop, the Guggenheim Store, and SHOP Cooper Hewitt.
+The HBO Shop near Bryant Park provides branded merchandise from your favorite shows like Game of Thrones.
 We’ll plug The Strand a second time, since it carries New York-themed literature and gifts—plus it’s a fun place to spend a few hours among the stacks.

 It’s great to shop lateOnce you start on Fifth Avenue or in Soho, you might get a shopper’s high that leaves you trying on shoes past dinnertime.
 Lucky for you, most retailers (particularly in major shopping areas) stay open until 9pm or later.